-Beeghly Library and the Instructional Resource Center (IRC) support the education, research, and information needs of the University community.
+Beeghly Library supports the education, research, and information needs of the University community.
 In addition to its physical holdings of print and media formats, the library provides extensive access to electronic books, journals, and research databases.
-Membership in the OPAL and OhioLINK library consortia allows access to the combined collections of 121 Ohio university and college libraries.
+Membership in the OPAL and OhioLINK library consortia allows access to the combined collections of 122 Ohio university and college libraries.
 Services include in-person and virtual reference assistance, access to on-site and off-site information, and library research classes.
 The library web site provides access to the Library Catalog, research databases, and information on services.
 Circulation policies for items owned by Beeghly Library and for items borrowed from other OhioLINK and OPAL Libraries are also available on the library website.